sapics/ip-location-api/README.md

 `ip-location-api` make a fast lookup by using in-memory database.

 This api is created for server-side javascript like Node.js.
-If you need client-side javascript which works in **BROWSER**, please try to use [@iplookup/country](https://github.com/sapics/ip-location-api/tree/main/browser/country).
+If you need client-side javascript which works in **BROWSER**, please try to use [@iplookup/country](https://github.com/sapics/ip-location-api/tree/main/browser/country) or [@iplookup/geocode](https://github.com/sapics/ip-location-api/tree/main/browser/geocode).

 ## Synopsis